Jessie219-web/wiki-documents/docs/Seeed_Elderly/Bee/Wifi_Bee_v2.0.md

 ![](https://files.seeedstudio.com/wiki/Wifi_Bee_v2.0/img/Join_network.png)

-*   8) Use Web browser to access "http://ip:port", like:"http://192.168.0.28:2000", and the monitor receives the http request from the Web browser shown below.
+*   8) Use Web browser to access `http://ip:port`, like: `http://192.168.0.28:2000`, and the monitor receives the http request from the Web browser shown below.
 However, the Web browser will not receive anything due to the wifi bee replies nothing.

 ![](https://files.seeedstudio.com/wiki/Wifi_Bee_v2.0/img/Web_access.png)